 “I also have heard from the servants that you are throwing a homecoming celebration.
 You can’t be serious?” the brother said bitterly.

 “Oh, I am serious!
 This will be the party of the century!” said the father.

 “You have lost it, old man!
 You are absolutely crazy!
 This punk has totally disgraced you, our family name and has ruined his life, and you are throwing a party?
 Nuts, crackers!”

 “Maybe so,” said the father, “maybe so,” the grin not leaving his face.

 The brother shook his head.
 “Dad … I just don’t get it.
-After all he has done, all the pain and embarrassment you throw him a party when he returns home in disgrace?
-What about me, dad?
-I have stayed by your side, done what you wanted, served you, honored you and not once did you throw a party like this for me.”
+After all that he has done, all the pain and embarrassment, you throw him a party when he returns home in disgrace?
+What about me, Dad?
+I have stayed by your side, done what you wanted, served you, honoured you and not once did you throw a party like this for me.”

 [From my book, “Becoming Love.
 Avoiding Common Forms of Christian Insanity”]